Chapman High School (Kansas): Athletics

 The Chapman football team and its rival Abilene High School share a special distinction as being the oldest high school rivalry west of the Mississippi River.
-The two teams first competed against each other in 1892, making the rivalry over 115 years old.
+The two teams first competed against each other in 1892.
 Since joining the NCKL in 1966, the Chapman Football team has won 10 league championships, with 7 of those being outright championships.
 During that time, only Marysville has had more championships than Chapman.
 Marysville can boast 15 league championships with 10 being outright.
 Coach NeVoy Hettenbach was at the helm for 6 of the Chapman's league championships.
-Since 1966, only 1 NCKL coach has more league championships than Coach Hettenbach.
-That coach being Paul Dennis of Abilene, but only 3 of his championships were outright compared to 5 of Coach Hettenbach's trophies.
+Since 1966, only one NCKL coach has more league championships than Coach Hettenbach.